keithwhor/nodal/README.md

 API with light support for static resources and templating where the need arises.

-It is intended to be used for cross-platform applications with various client-side implementations (SPAs, mobile apps) or loosely-coupled services where responses to requests are generally limited to structured data.

 With a built-in command-line interface, models, controllers, templates, migrations and application architecture, Nodal provides all of the tools a developer needs to get a new iojs project started in a very short amount of time.

-Writing your server software in Nodal should feel somewhat natural coming from other MVC frameworks such as Django and Rails.
-While Nodal certainly borrows many concepts from these frameworks (standing on the shoulders of giants), it has a distinct architecture and decisions about feature implementation vary.

 ## Features